Code-Institute-Submissions/PP5-Synergy/TESTING.md

 ### CSS Validation:

-- All application CSS using Bootstrap 5 library, no other external CSS used
+- All application CSS using Primereact and Primeflex library, no other external CSS used

 ### JS Validation: